 From these stats alone, it is easy to see that starting an internship program is beneficial for any company’s current workload and future workforce.
 Here are the top benefits of having an internship program:

-Even if the interns can’t work for you or decide not to, a positive internship experience and a great program will only do your company good. if your organization impresses one class of interns, word will quickly spread to a viral cat video and students will reference the positive experience they had keeping your company at the forefront of many other minds when seeking future internships, or full-time employment.
+Even if the interns can’t work for you or decide not to, a positive internship experience and a great program will only do your company good.
+If your organization impresses one class of interns, word will quickly spread like a viral cat video and students will reference the positive experience they had.
+This keeps your company at the forefront of many other minds when seeking future internships, or full-time employment.

+You wouldn’t buy a car before taking it for a test drive, and hiring people to be a part of your carefully selected team should be no different.
+Develop challenges and projects based on your department needs and determine how well your candidates can perform on their own or in a group setting.
 By having an internship program in place, you allow your company to test drive candidates.
 That is to say, that the employer saves time, money and resources in their hiring process.
-Hiring someone as an intern is the most effective way to evaluate their potential as a full-time employee, basically, you ensure fewer staffing errors because employers are able to more accurately assess candidates.
+Hiring someone as an intern is the most effective way to evaluate their potential as a full-time employee, and ensures fewer staffing errors because employers are able to more accurately assess candidates.

 Interns help provide extra manpower that will get goals accomplished and projects finished all the while learning more about the industry, getting constructive feedback and expanding their skill sets.